If you’re looking into buying a whisky cask (or have just inherited one) they you may be wondering what capital gains tax may be due on your cask?

 When you look at the 60-year-old Macallan as an example you will see that there was only enough whisky for 40 bottles left in the cask when they came to bottle it and the alcoholic strength was down to just 42.6%.

-If you sell your cask in bond, you don’t have to pay any taxes on your cask – please also seek professional advice regarding your personal situation in terms of liable taxes as we are not financial advisors or accountants.
+If you sell your cask in bond, you don’t have to pay duty or VAT.
+However casks are not exempt from other taxes (for example inheritance tax).
+Please also seek professional advice regarding your personal situation in terms of liable taxes as we are not financial advisors or accountants.

-Importantly, bottles of whisky are not classed as a wasting asset as their predicted lifetime is over 50 years.
+Bottles of whisky are not classed as a wasting asset as their predicted lifetime is over 50 years.
+This means Capital Gains may be due, dependent on your situation.

 If you inherit a bottle of whisky or a collection of whisky bottles you are liable for capital gains on that asset if “the disposal proceeds were more than £6,000” for a single item.
 Importantly where there are several items (a set) that are “worth more together than separately” the £6,000 total can apply to the set.
 In this case you will need an expert opinion as to whether the bottle collection is more valuable as a set or as individual bottles.